 The smart watch recorded the number of steps they took on a daily basis.
 The volunteers also recorded their own blood pressure at home on a weekly basis for the duration of the study — which lasted about 5 months.

 Over the study period, the researchers noted that the participants’ average systolic blood pressure, which is the blood pressure when the heart contracts, was 122 millimeters of mercury (mm Hg).

 Their average diastolic blood pressure, which is the blood pressure when the heart relaxes, was 76 mm Hg.

-Both of these measurements indicate normal to slightly elevated blood pressure, according to the latest guidelines issued by the American College of Cardiology and the American Heart Association.
+Both of these measurements indicate normal to slightly elevated blood pressure, according to the latest guidelines issued by the

 The study researchers found — after having accounted for possible confounding factors — that for every 1,000 steps a participant took per day, their systolic blood pressure was approximately 0.45 points lower.